ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

 - For each index $i$, sift down its value.

 ::: dsvis
-Here is a visualization of the build process for a *max*-heap.
+Here is a visualisation of the build process for a *max*-heap.

 <inlineav id="heapbuildCON" src="Binary/heapbuildCON.js" script="DataStructures/binaryheap.js" name="Heapbuild Slideshow"/>
 :::